ddrohan/dynamic-web-dev-labs/lab02/lab_2.md

-#Lab 2 - DonationWeb 2.0 (Express & Node App Part 2)
+#Lab 2 - DonationWeb 1.0 (Express & Node App)

-Even though 'technically' we built a client-server web app in the previous lab, the majority of the functionality remained on the client-side (we still did everything through Angular).

-In this lab we will be moving/implementing that functionality to the **NodeJS server** and making ***requests*** via our **AngularJS** front-end - the essence of a proper MEAN based Web App (without the Mongo for the moment obviously!)
+In this lab we will be using our WebStorm IDE to build a simple Node/Express Server to initally act as a Web Service for a related Android Mobile App.